 – Automatic updates for WordPress builds

-For my clients that insist on taking on the server-side of their website, I like to recommend Flywheel.
-Flywheel makes spinning up new WordPress sites simple and includes easy options to add SSL certificates and switch on incredibly powerful caching tools.
+For my non-technical clients that insist on taking on the server-side aspects of their website, I like to recommend Flywheel and WPEngine.
+Both hosting providers make spinning up new WordPress sites simple and include easy options to add SSL certificates and switch on incredibly powerful caching tools.
 They do lack some more advanced server management tools but for less technical users, this is not an issue.

 Please note: The links above are affiliate links, you don’t pay a penny extra for the services, but I receive a small commission, these help me to write more articles like this.